Promoting Safe and Stable Families

 Applicant Eligibility

-(1) Formula Grants: States, the District of Columbia, Puerto Rico, the U. S. Virgin Islands, the Northern Marianas, Guam, American Samoa, and Federally-recognized Indian tribes are eligible applicants.
+(1) Formula Awards: States, the District of Columbia, Puerto Rico, the U. S. Virgin Islands, the Northern Marianas, Guam, American Samoa, and Federally-recognized Indian tribes are eligible applicants.
 For caseworker visit funds, only states and territories are eligible applicants.
-(2) Discretionary Grants: States, local governments, tribes, public agencies or private agencies or organizations (or combinations of such agencies or organizations) with expertise in providing, evaluating and/or providing technical assistance related to family preservation, family support, family reunification and adoption promotion and support.
+(2) Discretionary Awards: Please see the Notice of Funding Opportunity (NOFO) for applicant eligibility.

 Beneficiary Eligibility